katzueno/mautic-install-shell/readme.md

 ```

-## STEP 3: Download & Initialte the file
+## STEP 3: Download & initialte the file

 Copy the following text and paste onto the Cloud9 terminal window to download and initiate Mautic install.